Correcting Plantar Fasciitis

 If you have emotional difficulties that are affecting your life and relationships, give Emotional Resolution a try.

-Book an appointment, in the clinic or on the phone, to relieve your pain and stress at Shining Light Energy Works
+Book an appointment, in the clinic or on the phone, to regulate your unwanted emotions and trauma at Shining Light Energy Works

 Schedule online: SLEW-Online Scheduling